SpringWell CF1 vs SpringWell MMV-1

 Is the SpringWell CF1 or SpringWell MMV-1 better?

 SpringWell CF1 is one of the most popular water treatment systems on the market.
-At $908, it offers strong performance for the price.
 City water homes concerned about chlorine, PFAS, and chemical contaminants

 What is the difference between a water softener and a water filter?